top of page

 Understanding Different Skin Types

-Before diving into specific makeup tips, it is important to understand the various skin types.
+Before diving into specific makeup tips, it is essential to understand various skin types.
 Generally, skin can be categorized as normal, oily, dry, combination, or sensitive.
-Each type reacts differently to products, making it essential to choose the right formulas accordingly.
+Each type reacts differently to products.
+Knowing your skin type will significantly help in selecting the right makeup products and techniques.

 Wedding Makeup for Oily Skin